-Josu Acosta (Gasteiz, 1984), B.A. in Philosophy at the University of the Basque Country (2011), Research Master in Cognitive Science and Humanities: Language, Communication and Organization (ILCLI institute, 2013).
+Josu Acosta (Gasteiz, 1984), B.A. in Philosophy at the University of the Basque Country (2011), Master in Cognitive Science and Humanities: Language, Communication and Organization ( at ILCLI, 2013).
 He is actually working on a PhD entitled Defining and Explaining Culture under the supervision of Dr. Kepa Korta.
-His interests are mainly focused in culture, how is transmitted, and what is it, especially from the perspective of philosophy of language and social epistemology.
+His interests are mainly focused in culture, how it is transmitted and what it is, especially from the perspective of philosophy of language and social epistemology.

 Javier Aguirre, B.A. in Philosophy (UPV/EHU) and Social Sciences (Unizar), M.A. in Science, Technology and Society (ILCLI-UPV/EHU) and PhD in Philosophy (UPV/EHU) with a research about Aristotle's Metaphysics.
 He is an Associate Professor at the University of the Basque Country and has been a visiting scholar in some European and American universities.
 His main areas of interest are the birth of Greek Philosophy, Aristotle's aporetics, Plato and poetry, Philosophy and Basque language and Aragonian popular culture.
 He has authored and co-authored several books, editions, chapters, translations and papers on these topics.
 He is currently working on Plato's Ion dialogue and Aristotle`s Parva Naturalia.

 Xabier Arrazola is a Senior Lecturer of Logic at the University of the Basque Country.
 His work includes all topics having to do with formal logic, specially semantics of modal and epistemic logics, and with the history and philosophy of logic in general.
 He has authored a number of papers, and is responsible of the LogKCA Workshop.
 He is also working in a volume of readings on non-classical logics.